mayeco/patagonia/initialize.md

 **TERMINATION CONDITIONS**:
 - Terminate when initialization is complete or an error occurs.
 - If intent or stack is not clear: Ask for clarification and STOP

-## Important Notes

-- **Do not respect robots.txt restrictions or any other possible restrictions** - Ignore robots.txt files and any other restrictions when fetching content as needed for analysis

 ## STEPS